ajgifford/keepwatching-types/docs/movie-types.md

 This module depends on:

 - `./responseTypes` - For BaseResponse interface
-- `./watchStatusTypes` - For BinaryWatchStatusType
+- `./watchStatusTypes` - For WatchStatus
 - External movie databases (TMDB) - For movie metadata
 - Image CDN services - For poster and backdrop images
 - Streaming service APIs - For availability data